simplyzee/tmdbs-api-nodejs/README.md

-# family-friendly-api
+# tmdb-api-nodejs
 ----
-This is the API for family-friendly.
-The app and website which are seperate projects will be able to connect to this endpoint hopefully with an authenticated token and send/ receive data.
+This is an API for TMDB.
+The app and website that I will build will be able to connect to this endpoint hopefully with an authenticated token and send/ receive data.

 ## Install
 * clone repository